nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the application.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+## Task Commands

+## Order Commands

+### Listing all orders: `listorder`

+Shows a list of all orders in the application.

+### Adding a order: `addorder`

+Adds an order to the application.

+Format: `addorder l/LABEL c/CUSTOMER a/AMOUNT d/DATE`

+Examples:
+* `addorder l/blue blouse c/Alice a/21.90 d/20th August 2021`
+* `addorder l/school uniform c/John a/15.00 d/15th October 2021`

+### Deleting an order: `deleteorder`

+Deletes an order from the application.

+Format: `deleteorder INDEX`

+* Deletes the order at the specified `INDEX`
+* The index refers to the index number shown in the displayed order list.
+* The index must be a positive integer 1, 2, 3

+Note that this will also delete all tasks tagged to the deleted order.

+### Marking an order as complete: `markorder`

+Format: `markorder INDEX`
+* Marks the order at the specified `INDEX` as completed
+* The index refers to the index number shown in the displayed order list.
+* The index must be a positive integer 1, 2, 3

 ### Clearing all entries : `clear`